-The Canadian Space Agency uses Google Analytics and the information collected is disclosed to Google Inc., an external third party service provider.
+The CSA uses Google Analytics, and the information collected is disclosed to Google Inc., an external third-party service provider.
 Your IP address is anonymized prior to being stored on the service provider's servers in order to help safeguard your privacy.
 The information collected is de-personalized by removing the last octet of the IP address before it is stored by the third-party service provider.

 Data collected for Web analytics purposes goes outside of Canada to the United States of America and may be subject to the governing legislation of that country, specifically the USA Patriot Act.

-Any questions, comments, concerns or complaints you may have regarding the administration of the Privacy Act and privacy policies regarding the Canadian Space Agency's Web presence may be directed to our Access to Information and Privacy Coordinator by email to email@example.com, by calling 450-926-4866 or writing to:
+Any questions, comments, concerns or complaints you may have regarding the administration of the Privacy Act and privacy policies regarding the CSA's Web presence may be directed to our Access to Information and Privacy Coordinator by email at firstname.lastname@example.org or by telephone at 450-926-4866.

-If you are not satisfied with the Canadian Space Agency's response to your privacy concern, you may wish to contact the Office of the Privacy Commissioner by telephone at 1-800-282-1376.
+If you are not satisfied with the CSA's response to your privacy concern, you may wish to contact the Office of the Privacy Commissioner by telephone at 1-800-282-1376.